 The key message?
 Customer retention is critical to a company’s financial health.
 Yet, organizations still have a long way to go.
 6 in 10 US corporate executives said it is “very” (9 percent) or “somewhat” (50 percent) difficult for them to please customers.
 Companies are still on the verge of exploring what they could do to retain current customers and get more business from them.

-If you’re among the lot, and retaining customers is one of your big goals for 2016, here’s some good news: we have three actionable tips to help you keep most of your existing customers.
+If you’re among the lot, and retaining customers is one of your big goals for the year, here’s some good news: we have three actionable tips to help you keep most of your existing customers.

 1. Tap Into Your CRM